Dolphin safe label: United Kingdom

 Virtually all canned tuna in the UK is labelled as dolphin-safe because the market is almost exclusively skipjack tuna.
-It is thus not implicated in the dolphin by-catch problem associated with the yellowfin tuna of the Eastern Tropical Pacific consumed in the USA.
-The concerns being addressed in the UK are different from those in the USA: they are preventative to ensure that tuna sold does not become unsafe for dolphins, rather than rectifying an existing environmental problem.
+It is thus not implicated in the dolphin by-catch problem associated with the yellowfin tuna of the Eastern Tropical Pacific consumed in the US.
+The concerns being addressed in the UK are different from those in the US: they are preventative to ensure that tuna sold does not become unsafe for dolphins, rather than rectifying an existing environmental problem.

 United States

 The dolphin-safe movement in the U.S. was led by environmental and consumer groups in response to the use of total encirclement netting.
 With this method, fishermen surrounded dolphin pods along with the tuna they were catching and the dolphins were given no chance to escape before the nets were lifted.
 This resulted in large numbers of dolphins being killed, imperiling the survival of entire species of dolphin, specifically in the Eastern Tropical Pacific.

 In 1990, the U.S. passed the Dolphin Protection Consumer Information Act (DPCIA).
 The law had three main provisions: